Visiting Niagara Falls in Winter – Winter Attractions & Festivals

 What:

 Things to do – Celebrate the signature product of the Niagara region – The Icewine.
-The festival showcases wines from the famed wineries of the Niagara region.
-Enjoy a sparkly, sensational weekend at the Falls treating all your five senses and enjoy amazing entertainment, cuisine and spectacular sights that only Niagara Falls can offer.
+The festival showcases wines from the region’s famed wineries.
+Enjoy a sparkly, sensational weekend at the Falls, treating all your five senses and enjoy fantastic entertainment, cuisine and spectacular sights that only Niagara Falls can offer.

 When: